muyechenecon/muyechenecon.github.io/_pages/about.md

 {% include base_path %}

-I am a Ph.D. candidate in Economics in the Department of Economics at Cornell University.
+I am a Ph.D. candidate in the Department of Economics at Cornell University.

 I am an environmental economist studying how environmental quality and policies impact labor markets and health.